 Ticket tracking is now hosted in JIRA: https://tickets.puppetlabs.com

 We need a cheat sheet for those who do not live and breath Puppet to understand the vocabulary.
 This will further empower them to search and speak in a meaningful way.

-#2 Updated by Robert Clark almost 2 years ago
+#2 Updated by Robert Clark over 4 years ago